 Numbing the conscience is necessary to take advantage of people and the environment.
 But ignoring our conscience means we live in a state of cognitive dissonance.
 They must learn to communicate misleading information to manipulate others without feeling guilty.
 The tactics to achieve this become Managing Work-life Balance in EI.

-Disengaging from the emotional impact on individual, society, and environment becomes Stress tolerance — successfully coping with stressful situations in EI.
+Disengaging from the emotional impact on the individual, society, and environment becomes Stress tolerance — successfully coping with stressful situations in EI.

 Finally, masking emotional affect becomes Maintaining Optimistic — having a positive outlook in EI.